webclinic017/gotolong/README.md

 Currently, user has to prepare a plan-data sheet under profile/ directory : create .xls file and save it as .csv file.

-The default user-profile is surinder.
+The default user-profile is default.

 The user also has to provide icidirect demat data (portfolio detailed summary).